ATNoG/knative-mofaas/README.md

 You can modify the `values.yaml` file to change the size of the workflow and the number of variants for each function.

+## MoFaaS LLM Feedback Loop

+The MoFaaS LLM Feedback Loop was implemented and is available in another repository: https://github.com/ATNoG/mofaas-version-generation.
+Please refer to it if you want to try it and contribute.

 ## Contributing

 We welcome contributions!
 Please open an issue or submit a pull request.